The Professional Negligence Law Review: Norway

 9 As an example, the reservation made by the defendant lawyers in LB-2018-27239 did not exempt them from liability.
 The appeal was not allowed to the Supreme Court, cf. HR-2019-1131-U.

 10 The Bar Association's comments to Section 3.1.1 of the Regulations for Advocates.

 11 The ordinary conditions to be awarded damages will apply regardless of the label of the basis for liability: the claimant must have suffered a financial loss that was predictable to the defendant and caused by his or her negligent actions or omissions.

 12 For instance, in Rt-1995-821, a lawyer was acquitted of a compensation claim based on the argument that he should have neglected the duty of care in relation to a party that was not his client.

-13 The conditions for such liability are that (1) the information must have been misleading due to negligence on the part of the person who provided the information in a professional context, (2) the injured party must have had a reasonable and justified reason to trust and adhere to the information and (3) it must have been intended for the injured party or a limited group to which he or she belonged, see Grue Savings Bank HR-2016-2344-A Paragraph 40.
+13 The conditions for such liability are that (1) the information must have been misleading because of negligence on the part of the person who provided the information in a professional context, (2) the injured party must have had a reasonable and justified reason to trust and adhere to the information, and (3) it must have been intended for the injured party or a limited group to which he or she belonged; see Grue Savings Bank HR-2016-2344-A Paragraph 40.

 14 HR-2019-2034-A Paragraph 53.